Korbit-test-org2/korbit-mentor-documentation/README.md

 ### Scan

 Now that you are authenticated, you can start running your first scan.
-To do so you need to use the Korbit scan command and indicate the path of the folder/file your are looking to have korbit scan:
+To do so you need to use the `korbit scan` command and indicate the `path` of the folder/file your are looking to have korbit analyze:

 ```sh
 korbit scan /path/to/folder ## Absolute path